 Lisa Gertsch, Lawndale’s Contoller, began consulting with Lawndale in 2016.
 She is President of Lisa Gertsch, LLC, a consulting group that has specialized in non-profits since 2011.
 Her work provides small to mid-sized clients the tools necessary to make informed decisions and plan effectively.
 Gertsch earned an Economics degree from Stanford University, and obtained a CPA while auditing for PricewaterhouseCoopers.

 Andrea Allen recently joined Lawndale as Gallery Attendant.
-A Houston native, Allen recently returned to Houston from Japan to pursue her PhD in Education at the University of Houston, with a focus on exploring how access to art and community resources can promote civic engagement and social change in urban areas.
+Allen recently returned to Houston from Japan to pursue her PhD in Education at the University of Houston, with a focus on exploring how access to art and community resources can promote civic engagement and social change in urban areas.
 Allen received her MA in Art Education from UH before moving abroad.

 Hannah Grunwald is a current MA candidate at the University of Houston studying arts leadership.
 She received her B.A. from Texas A&M University in communications and film studies.
 In addition to working as an intern for Lawndale, Hannah is a docent for Blaffer Art Museum.